CharlesCreativeContent/BentoText2Video/README.md

 You may also set the environment variable `COQUI_TTS_AGREED=1` to agree to the terms of Coqui TTS.

-We Currently have the lock_packages set to _False_ in the bentofile.yaml, which bypasses the requirement of local builds.
+Lock_packages are currently set to _False_ in the bentofile.yaml, which bypasses mandatory local builds.

 ```python
 $ COQUI_TOS_AGREED=1 bentoml serve .